savonarola/mqtt-article/README.md

 There are some things to note.
 * We created a LiveView handler to serve the main page of our app.
-* Normally, `Phoenix.PubSub` is used to update a LiveView process state, but we make a nice trick: since an MQTT broker already provides pubsub model we connect directly to it from our LiveView process.
+* Normally, `Phoenix.PubSub` is used to update a LiveView process state.
+But instead, we do a trick: since an MQTT broker already provides a pubsub model, we connect directly to it from our LiveView process.
-* On receiving new temperature data, server updates temperature chart.
+* On receiving new temperature data, the server updates the temperature chart.
-* On receiving form update from a user, we send updated interval to the command topic.
+* On receiving a form update from a user, we send an updated interval to the command topic.

 Finally, set up routing in `lib/weather_dashboard_web/router.ex` so that our controller handles the root page: